Employment Policies

 Assessments by Visitors – Every school field trip, group cave tour, scout troop and caving group is to be a given a satisfaction survey to be placed in the suggestion box.

 Base Rate – The base rate is the starting hourly wage rate available to every employee to which all other remunerations are added.
-It is to equal the cost of one adult ticket for the traditional tour.
+PA job code 74740 – pay schedule ST03, will be used as a guideline.

-Bat Hibernation Season – The cave is to be closed following the last Sunday in October and is not to reopen until the middle of April, each year.
+Bat Hibernation Season – The cave is to be closed following the last Sunday in October and is not to reopen until Earth Day, April 22nd, of the following year.

 Bullying – Intimidation and practical jokes are unacceptable in the workplace.
 Statements of a private nature, personal criticisms, caricatures, or other embarrassing material naming a particular individual are not to be publicly placed anywhere on the property.
-All posters and public notices must be approved by management before being posted anywhere on the property.
-Off-premise bullying even through on-line services by one employee against another, to the degree they are work-related, will be treated as if done at the workplace.
+All posters and public notices must be approved by management before being posted anywhere.
+Off-premises bullying even through on-line services by one employee against another, to the degree they are work-related, will be treated as if done at the workplace.

-Cameras – Cameras are to be put in place where practical for purposes of security, especially with respect to the parking lot and service counters.
+Cameras – Cameras are to be put in place where practical for purposes of security, especially with respect to off-tour passages and service counters.

 Cave Appearance – All interpretive and caving staffers are to pick-up litter in the cave as they see it, and report to the Day Manager any maintenance issue they cannot address.
 A waste container shall be maintained at a point about mid-tour.
 Guides should politely mention that this convenience exists.